netscaler/cloud-native-getting-started/on-prem/ServiceMeshLite/sock-shop/README.md

 This view provides you an insights on complete microservice deployment

-#### Use Case 3:  Troubleshoot latency problems using Distributed Tracing
+#### Use Case 3:  Troubleshoot latency problems using Distributed Tracing using ADM service Graph

 Distributed tracing support helps you to understand the behavior of an application and troubleshoot problems.